Below are the team lists with brief biographical information. Further down is the analysis which you can jump to here.

 Laurence Francis was the eldest of the famous grazing family from Adelong – Jack and Frank being two of six sons of John Roche senior, all of who had properties in the Adelong area.
 Frank served in the 7th Light Horse in Egypt and France and established a stock and station/auctioneering business in 1922 with brother Michael.
 Later he bought a farm at Adelong, ‘Cooleen’ and married when in forties.
 He was the consummate leading citizen – a shire councillor from 1939-1953, president of the Adelong RSL, secretary of the Adelong Jockey Club, and enormously active in the Catholic community.

-Clement Roy Tonkin was an orchardist at Sunnyside, Wondalga south of Adelong.
+Clement Roy Tonkin was an orchardist at Sunnyside, Wondalga (also referred to as Middle Adelong).
 He lost a brother, William Henry in the Great War and married Ellen Arragon, a relative of the Roches, in 1925.
-Ellen died in childbirth in 1935.
-He lived in various locales including Camden, Bourke, Coffs Harbour and the Gold Coast, where he was still residing aged in the his eighties.
+Ellen died in childbirth in 1936.
+He lived in various locales including Camden, Bourke, Coffs Harbour and the Gold Coast, where he lived to be 93.

 Gerry Quirk (1896-1957)